-- SLS show areas of needed improvement in the area of "belonging" - Need for improved conflict resolution during unstructured times (conflicts on the playground) - We see a need for students to be able to accurately assess their current emotional status (Zones of Regulation)
+- SLS show areas of needed improvement in the area of "belonging" however a more school wide survey shows that 98% of our students feel that their school is a place the feel safe and where they belong. - We see a need for improved conflict resolution during unstructured times (conflicts on the playground) - We see a need for students to be able to accurately assess their current emotional status (Zones of Regulation) and be able to express their needs to others.